BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

         ssh_passphrase:
           file: ./secrets/passphrase

+   Note that here the ``gitlab_token_local`` is the personal access token you must generate from your self-hosted gitlab, whereas ``gitlab_token_remote`` is the one you generate from the UNF gitlab instance.

 #.
 Make sure that the docker-compose file point the service deployment to the manager node using the constraints and attached to the right network.

     .. code:: yml